Tamil Nadu Adai is a special type of Dosa made with rice and lentils. This is a protein-rich and healthy breakfast option.

 - Pulse it well and then grind to a smooth paste using water.

 - Transfer to a bowl, add salt, hing and mix well.

-- Heat a tawa and grease with oil.
+- Heat a tawa and grease with cooking oil.
 Pour a ladleful of batter and quickly spread as a disc.

 - Drizzle oil over it and cook till the adai is cooked well.